OGkevq/OGkevq/README.md

 # Hello, I'm Kevin
 <a href=https://www.linkedin.com/in/kevin-quintana-35b089209/><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a recent graduate with a profound passion for cybersecurity and a dedicated commitment to combating cybercrime.
-Please take a moment to explore my projects below, showcasing how I've actively honed my cybersecurity skills.
+Please take a moment to explore my projects below, showcasing how I've actively honed my IT & cybersecurity skills.
 Thank you for your time and consideration!

 ## Skills